-- We evaluated the relevance and the reasonableness of assumptions related to evaluation of the loan portfolio, current economic conditions, and other risk factors used in development of the qualitative factors for collectively evaluated loans. - We evaluated the reasonableness of assumptions and data used by the Company in developing the qualitative factors by comparing these data points internally developed and third-party sources, and other audit evidence gathered.
+- We evaluated the relevance and the reasonableness of assumptions related to evaluation of the loan portfolio, current economic conditions, and other risk factors used in development of the qualitative factors for collectively evaluated loans. - We validated the completeness and accuracy of the underlying data used to develop the factors. - We validated the mathematical accuracy of the calculation. - We evaluated the reasonableness of assumptions and data used by the Company in developing the qualitative factors by comparing these data points to internally developed and third-party sources, as well as other audit evidence gathered. - Analytical procedures were performed to evaluate the directional consistency of changes that occurred in the allowance for loan losses for loans collectively evaluated for impairment.

-/s/ Elliott Davis, LLC
+Elliott Davis, LLC